 Author: William Dalrymple

-East India Company set up in 1600 and headquartered in a small office in London was tasked with securing the lucrative spice trade with what would eventually become Indonesia.
-The Dutch had long monopolised spice trade and EIC having failed in making inroads quickly turned to Mughal India; hoping to trade cotton, silk, and indigo.
+East India Company, set up in 1600 and headquartered in a small office in London, was tasked with securing the lucrative spice trade with Indonesia.
+The Dutch had long monopolized the spice trade, and EIC, having failed to make inroads, quickly turned to Mughal India, hoping to trade cotton, silk, and indigo.

 Mysore’s Tipu Sultan was the only Indian sovereign to have defeated the Company in multiple campaigns until he was subdued and killed in the 4thAnglo-Mysore War (1799).
 A series of letters between the Company officials details how a blitzkrieg of propaganda was unleashed to smear Tipu as a ruthless Islamist on the warpath of Jihad against his neighbours; uncannily similar to how the American media depicts Muslim powers not beholden to the neo-colonial American Empire today.
-The Company’s Chinese tea was being sent to the American colonies, the patriots afraid that the Parliament would soon unleash the Company on them dumped the Company tea in the waters of the Boston harbour ( Boston Tea Party, 1773) triggering the American Revolution.
+The Company’s Chinese tea was being sent to the American colonies, the patriots afraid that the Parliament would soon unleash the Company on them, dumped the Company tea in the waters of the Boston harbour ( Boston Tea Party, 1773), triggering the American Revolution.
 Determined to make up for the losses in North America, the British Crown incentivized the Company’s wars to subdue the Indian states.